Interim Assessment Support Boosts Data-Driven PD, Instructional Planning, & Test Scores

 Empowering teachers with robust performance data and the gift of time

-"As a data analyst, I use student performance data from the IA’s to highlight greater trends across our schools; these findings then guide the leadership team in making organization-wide decisions and changes.
+"We use student performance data from the IA’s to highlight greater trends across our schools; these findings then guide the leadership team in making organization-wide decisions and changes.
 Is our curriculum weak regarding a particular standard?
 Should we departmentalize our lower grades?
 Is a change we made previously adversely affecting student performance?
-Working with instructional leaders, I use our IA data to draw informed conclusions on questions like these."
+Working with instructional leaders, I use our IA data to draw informed conclusions on questions like these." - Elissa Klein

 Collaborative analysis, targeted go-forward lesson planning, data-driven instruction, and in-depth student performance data

-When interim assessments were complete, all of the schools began a response process, focused on altering and improving instruction.
-ReGeneration teachers and administrators from across the three campuses came together for a full-day of professional development and assessment review.
-Curriculum instructors and principals lead PDs on data-driven instruction and data-based decision making, and teachers were able to form teams by subject and grade level and dive into the exams and scoring reports.
-They had ample time to both individually and collaboratively analyze student performance, discuss key challenges and performance trends, and build next-step action plans.
+When interim assessments are complete, all of the schools begin a response process, focused on altering and improving instruction.
+ReGeneration teachers and administrators from across the three campuses come together for a full-day of professional development and assessment review.
+Curriculum instructors and principals lead PDs on data-driven instruction and data-based decision making, and teachers are able to form teams by subject and grade level and dive into the exams and scoring reports.
+There is ample time for teachers to both individually and collaboratively analyze student performance, discuss key challenges and performance trends, and build next-step action plans.
 For weeks following the assessments and PD's, teachers spend time in prep periods and after school to create small groups, reteach sessions, and spiral lessons based on individual, concise standards and the greatest areas of student need.
+Teachers report feeling productive and engaged in the process and better prepared in their go-forward planning.
+For school and network administrators, the data allows them to make more informed decisions around curriculum, instruction, budget, and key initiatives.